Virology Program Office

 Annual Virology Retreat

-The annual Virology retreat is organized by the 3rd year students and typically takes place in September prior to the commencement of classes.
-In 2011 the Retreat was held at the Exeter Inn in Exeter, New Hampshire.
-The event lasts for two days and is an opportunity for the incoming class to be exposed to current areas of research that are the focus of students and faculty in the Virology program.
-Students (typically in the 4th or 5th year of graduate school) and faculty present their research findings and ongoing projects in the laboratory, respectively, thereby allowing the incoming class to survey thesis lab options prior to starting the fall laboratory rotation.
+The annual Virology retreat is organized by the third-year students and typically takes place in September just after the beginning of classes.
+Recent venues for the retreat include: the Exeter Inn, Exeter, New Hampshire; and the Sturbridge Host Hotel and Conference Center, Sturbridge, Massachusetts.
+The event lasts for two days and provides an opportunity for the incoming class to be exposed to current areas of research that are the focus of students and faculty in the Virology program.
+Students (typically in the fourth or fifth year of graduate school) and faculty present their research findings and ongoing projects in the laboratory, respectively, thereby allowing the incoming class to survey thesis lab options prior to starting the fall laboratory rotation.
 The retreat also includes an informal poster session in which students and faculty learn about the work of their peers.
-The retreat provides a great way for the incoming students to interact with the rest of the program in an informal and fun setting.
+The retreat offers an ideal way for incoming students to interact with the rest of the program in an informal, fun setting.

 Student Advisory System